The Overview

 Eternity’s End

 Designing the logo for a Eternity’s End, the final chapter of World of Warcraft: Shadowlands, was a standout moment in my work on World of Warcraft.
 As a longtime player who grew up with the game, contributing to the visual identity of a major patch was a rare full-circle experience.
-I developed the logo through explorations of typography, cosmic motifs, and visual cues that reflected the scale and finality of the narrative.
-The final mark carried that sense of culmination while aligning with the established WoW brand system, and seeing it roll out across marketing and in-game assets made the project both creatively rewarding and personally meaningful.

 05